 Graduate credit is offered in logic, ethics (including environmental ethics and biomedical ethics), aesthetics, religious studies, philosophy of science, contemporary philosophy, and history of philosophy.
-PHL 550 TOPICS is offered in conjunction with the "IDEAS MATTER" lecture series.
+PHL 550 is offered in conjunction with the "IDEAS MATTER" lecture series.

 Prospective students should request additional program literature from the school.
 Some teaching assistantship support is available.